 As I’ve written about before, most SAT prep programs spend a fair amount of time drilling it into their students’ heads that the only information necessary to answer Critical Reading questions can be found in the passages themselves, and that test-takers should never, under any circumstances, use their own knowledge of a subject to try to answer a question.
 They’re right (well, most of the time, but the exceptions are sufficiently rare and apply to so few people that they’re not worth getting into here).

-A lot of the time, this confusion stems from the fact that people misunderstand what certain kinds of questions are asking: virtually all function questions — questions that ask about what a particular phrase or set or lines serve to do — as well as analogy questions, questions about strengthening/undermining arguments, and inference questions are testing the ability to move from concrete to abstract.
+A lot of the time, this confusion stems from the fact that people misunderstand the fact that the SAT tests, among other things, the ability to move from concrete to abstract.
 That is, to draw a connection between specific wordings in the passage and their role within the argument (emphasize, criticize, assert, etc.).
 The entire POINT of the test is that the answers to some questions can’t be found directly in the passage.

-Correct answers either describe what is occurring rhetorically in the passage or paraphrase its content using synonyms.
+Correct tend to either describe what is occurring rhetorically in the passage or paraphrase its content using synonyms (“same idea, different words”).
 You need to use the information in the passage and then make a cognitive leap.
 It’s the ability to make that leap, and to understand why one kind of leap is reasonable and another one isn’t, that’s being tested.
 If you only look at the answer choices in terms of the passage’s content, they won’t make any sense, or else they’ll seem terribly ambiguous.
 Only when you understand how they relate to the actual goal of the question do they begin to make sense.
 In other words, comprehension is necessary but not sufficient.